-Take action to protect children from abuse and/or neglect
+Take action to protect young people from abuse and/or neglect

 Childhood sexual abuse has been found to double and even triple the risk for increased suicide attempts and suicidal ideation in adults[i].
-The relationship found between childhood abuse (inclusive of sexual, physical or emotional abuse), and adult suicidality is found across individuals with or without diagnosable mental health conditions.
-This highlights the direct risk to children who experience abuse and the importance of targeting interventions in the general population and those receiving interventions.
+The relationship found between abuse in young people (inclusive of sexual, physical or emotional abuse), and adult suicidality is found across individuals with or without diagnosable mental health conditions.
+This highlights the direct risk to young people who experience abuse and the importance of targeting interventions in the general population and those receiving interventions.

 National Institute for Health and Care Excellence (NICE) guidance[ii] recommends several ways to reduce the risk of child abuse and neglect including: